The land of fire and ice

 Fly from Oslo to Keflavik, Iceland, continue flying to Akureyri, where we check in to our hotel.
 (D)

 *Important note: Guests on the "Norway's Fjords and Arctic Svalbard" itinerary ending in Bergen on May 16 will fly from Bergen to Keflavik instead of Oslo to Keflavik.
-(D)
+Guests on "Exploring Greenland and Canadian High Arctic" will begin this extension after spending August 22 in Reykjavik with the main group, at the Grand Hotel, with a morning flight to Akureyri on Day 1 of the extension.

 Today visit the incredible Lake Mývatn region, in the Northeast of Iceland.
 Mývatn is known for geothermal and volcanic activity, as well as a great variety of bird life.
 Leave Akureyri and drive over the mountains to Goðafoss, one of the largest waterfalls in Iceland.
 Continue on to Námaskarð, with its boiling mud pots and fumaroles.
 Take a walk through Dimmuborgir (the "Dark City"), a valley of incredible lava formations that was once a giant magma flow through this region.
 Finish the day at Skútustaðir, the incredible field of pseduocraters.
 Return to Akureyri for dinner at a local restaurant.